jgarza9788/NightmareVsNightmare_Demo/README.md

 **projectile.cs**
 this script is used to detect projectile collision

+**RecToggle.cs**
+used to set the RecToggle in the menu if the device is supported, or not.

 **RecycleAfter.cs**
 This script Recycles a projectile (needed so the projectile fades out)

 **RecycleAfter.cs**
 This script Recycles an Object after t seconds

+**RecycleAfter_Projectile.cs**
+This script Recycles a projectile (needed so the projectile fades out)

 **Rematch.cs**
 used on the Rematch button when the game is over